Neural Compression and Filtering for Edge-assisted Real-time Object Detection in Challenged Networks: Introduction

 Additionally, we observe that while in image classification tasks all images are classified, in object detection tasks only a fraction of the images may contain objects of interest.
 To take advantage of this feature of the problem, we embed in the head model a small CNN whose binary output indicates whether or not the image contains objects to be analyzed by the detector.
 The network acts as a filter, blocking empty images while promptly returning an empty detection output, thus also reducing channel usage and server load.
 We demonstrate that this classifier can be efficiently attached to the first layers of the head model minimizing additional complexity by reusing a portion of the detector.

 Results show that our distillation based technique achieves detection performance, measured in terms of mean Average Precision (mAP), comparable to that of state-of-the-art models.
-In the evaluation, we use established datasets associated with complex detection tasks \emph{e.g.,} person keypoints detection~\cite{Bourdev09}.
+In the evaluation, we use established datasets associated with complex detection tasks \emph{e.g.,} person keypoints detection.
 We demonstrate that we can significantly reduce the total time from image capture to the availability of the detector's output compared with local and edge computing in a region of parameters where these extreme-point options struggle to provide satisfactory performance.
-For ensuring reproducibility of our experimental results, we publish all the code and model weights.\footnote{\url{https://github.com/yoshitomo-matsubara/hnd-ghnd-object-detectors}} The framework will also help researchers shortly try their approaches to this challenging task.
+To ensure reproducibility of the experimental results and facilitate research in this important research problem, we publish all the code and model weights.\footnote{\url{https://github.com/yoshitomo-matsubara/hnd-ghnd-object-detectors}}